Tropical superelliptic curves: Introduction

 The paper is structured as follows.
 In Section \ref{galoiscovers} we define Galois covers of trees and provide a definition for \emph{superelliptic coverings of metric graphs}.
 In Section \ref{galoiscovers2}, we consider the algebraic side and prove certain inertia groups are preserved under reduction.
 We furthermore prove that algebraic Galois covers yield Galois covers of metric graphs.
 In Section \ref{tropalgo} we present the algorithm (Theorem \ref{tropalgothm}) for computing the Berkovich skeleton of a superelliptic curve, taking as input the factored equation $y^n = \prod(x-\alpha_i)$.
 We apply this algorithm to compute the Berkovich skeleta of the genus 3 and genus 4 Shimura-Teichm\"{u}ller curves, and provide an example of a superelliptic curve which tropicalizes to the complete bipartite graph $K_{3,3}$.
-In Section \ref{realizability} we show the following realizability theorem for tropical superelliptic coverings. \begin{reptheorem}{realizabilitythm}[{\bf{Realizability}}] Let $p$ be a prime number.
-A covering $\phi_\Sigma:\Sigma \rightarrow T$ is a superelliptic covering of degree $p$ of weighted metric graphs if and only if there exists a superelliptic covering $\phi:C\rightarrow \mathbb{P}^1$ of degree $p$ tropicalizing to it. \end{reptheorem} Lastly, in Section \ref{modulispaces} we study the locus of tropical superelliptic curves inside the moduli space $M_g^\text{tr}$, providing computations when possible of the number of maximal dimensional cones in this stacky polyhedral fan.
+In Section \ref{realizability} we show the following realizability theorem for tropical superelliptic coverings. \begin{theorem}[{\bf{Realizability}}] Let $p$ be a prime number.
+A covering of metric graphs $\phi_\Sigma:\Sigma \rightarrow T$ is a superelliptic covering of degree $p$ of weighted metric graphs with rational edge lengths if and only if there exists a superelliptic covering $\phi:X\rightarrow \mathbb{P}^1$ of degree $p$ tropicalizing to it. \end{theorem} Lastly, in Section \ref{modulispaces} we study the locus of tropical superelliptic curves inside the moduli space $M_g^\text{tr}$, providing computations when possible of the number of maximal dimensional cones in this stacky polyhedral fan.